Acas has published guidance to help employers and managers support staff who are affected by menopause symptoms at work.

 The menopause is a natural stage of life which affects most women and other people who have a menstrual cycle.

 It is estimated that around two million women aged over 50 experience difficulties at work due to their menopause symptoms.
 One in 20 women could also go through an early menopause.

 The guidance from Acas aims to help employers understand menopause symptoms and give employees the necessary tools to feel confident in approaching employers if they are suffering from symptoms.

-It includes these top tips on best practice;
+The guidance includes these top tips on best practice: